Apochrosi/Modding-Requests/README.md

 7 - Zero point ethics

-Depending on whether some features get implemted in the future (backgrounds) this is something that I need for some things to work.
+Depending on whether some features get implemented in the future (backgrounds) this is something that I need for some things to work.
 This is just about wanting the ability to have an ethic cost 0 ethic points.
-With this ability one could creat "fake" ethics that only exists in the game show a different set of authorites in the empire creation menu deppending on which was chosen.
+With this ability one could create "fake" ethics that only exists in the game that show a different set of authorites in the empire creation menu depending on which was chosen.
 Other uses also exists.

 8 - A way to divide authorities into categories/groups

 While the game keeps getting bigger and bigger, new authorites seems to be popping up more often.
 What we need is a way to divide authorites into types and being able to choose how and when which authorites appear in the main species creation menu.
 Currently the only way to make something like this possible is to make custom ethics that take the role of buttons in this menu, but that solution just causes problems later on.
 We should for example have two authority buttons to switch between, one would show normal auhorities while the second would display gestalt authorities.
-We should also be able o mod in our own buttons and divide them ourselves.
+We should also be able to mod in our own buttons and divide authorities into categories ourselves.